CJK Unified Ideographs Extension E

-CJK Unified Ideographs Extension E is a Unicode block containing rare and historic CJK ideographs for Chinese, Japanese, Korean, and Vietnamese.
+CJK Unified Ideographs Extension E is a Unicode block containing rare and historic CJK ideographs for Chinese, Japanese, Korean, and Vietnamese submitted to the Ideographic Research Group between 2006 and 2013, excluding the characters submitted as "urgently needed" between 2006 and 2009, which were included in CJK Unified Ideographs Extension D.

 The block has dozens of ideographic variation sequences registered in the Unicode Ideographic Variation Database (IVD).

 These sequences specify the desired glyph variant for a given Unicode character.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the CJK Unified Ideographs Extension E block: